kartheikiyer/GP-SFH/README.md

 ### Usage:

-This is not a full-fledged python package, so for basic just copy the `gp_sfh.py` and `gp_sfh_kernels.py` files to your working directory and you're good to go.
+This is not a full-fledged python package, so for the basic functionality just copy the `gp_sfh.py` and `gp_sfh_kernels.py` files to your working directory and you're good to go.
 You might also need to install FSPS & python-FSPS if you don't have that already, and dense basis if you want to implement variable base SFHs using that method.

 If you have any problems installing or using GP-SFH, or would like to see any features not currently included, contact us or [raise an issue](https://github.com/kartheikiyer/GP-SFH/issues).

-If you use this in your work, please cite Iyer & Speagle 2022 (detailed citation coming soon).
+If you use this in your work, please cite [Iyer & Speagle et al. 2022](https://ui.adsabs.harvard.edu/abs/2022arXiv220805938I/abstract).

 Get in touch!
-- kartheik.iyer@dunlap.utoronto.ca
+- kgi2103@columbia.edu
 - j.speagle@utoronto.ca

 ### Code acknowledgements: